techchetan/python/NLP.md

 #### 3. Working with text file
         1. myfile = open(<path + fileName.txt>) use \\ for define path
            myfile.read()
-           If you read multiple time then above command return string one time and next time it will show empty because curesor is endof the file.
-To resolve this error we need to reset the cursor use below command myfile.seek(0)
+           If you read multiple time then above command return string one time and next time it will show empty because curesor is end of the file.
+To resolve this error we need to reset the cursor use below command

+           myfile.seek(0)

            Always close the file using myfile.close()